 As much as people love to complain about their bad genetics, lack of willpower, or need for motivation… Most of the time it’s actually their poor environment design that is setting them up for failure.

 Environment design is all about “Work once, benefit forever”.

 If you can spend 5 minutes designing your environment, it means you can then use less willpower from there on out.

 - You should be trying to make the GOOD stuff in life (like healthy food, gym equipment, educational books, etc) MORE noticeable, visible, accessible, and convenient.

-- Likewise, you should be trying to make the NOT-SO-GOOD stuff in life (like junk food, social media, television shows, etc) LESS noticeable, visible, accessible, and convenient.
+- Likewise, you should be trying to make the NOT-SO-GOOD stuff in life (like junk food, social media, television shows, etc) LESS noticeable, visible, accessible, and inconvenient.

 Maybe this weekend is a good time to do a Kitchen Makeover?
 If so, check out the free Sleekgeek Kitchen Makeover Guide which is all about environment design.